mskmoorthy/PancaTantra-Graph/README.md

 # graphtantra
-# Model the Panchatantra Stories, Characters, and aphorisms as Nodes of a graph and define a relationship between them
+# Model the Panchatantra Stories, Characters, and aphorisms as nodes of a graph and define a relationship between them

 # Tools #